lah7/Ambiant-MATE/README.md

 ## Status

-The theme still works today for MATE and similar desktop environments, good news for fans of skeuomorphic design!
+The theme still works today for MATE and similar desktop environments.
+Good news for fans of skeuomorphic design!

 However, the theme is not actively maintained.
 Improvements relies on community contributions.
 Please send a pull request if you'd like to fix something!